agabaandre/exchange_email_service/README.md

    - Check Azure app registration settings

 4. **"No publishable resources for tag []"**
-   - Make sure the service provider is registered in `bootstrap/providers.php` (Laravel 11+) or `config/app.php` (Laravel 10-)
-   - Clear Laravel caches: `php artisan config:clear && php artisan cache:clear`
-   - Try publishing with the full provider class name
-   - Restart your web server/queue workers
+   - This is normal - the package works without publishing
+   - Use `php artisan vendor:publish --all` if you want to publish config/migrations
+   - Or just use the package directly without publishing

 ### Debug Mode